-- Cook elbow macaroni according to package directions.
-Drain into a colander and Rinse with cold water to stop the cooking process.
+Cook elbow macaroni according to package directions.
+Drain into a colander and rinse with cold water to stop the cooking process.

-- While the elbow macaroni is draining prepare the cheese sauce in the original pot that you cooked the macaroni in.
-First melt the butter then combine with the flour and let cook for approximately 3 mins.
+While the elbow macaroni is draining prepare the cheese sauce in the original pot that you cooked the macaroni in.
+First melt the butter on low-medium heat.
+Then, add the flour and let cook for approximately 3 mins.

-- Add the drained elbow macaroni noodles to the prepared cheese sauce.
+Add the drained elbow macaroni noodles to the prepared cheese sauce.

-- Bake in a preheated oven at 350°F for 45-60 minutes or until the middle is firm and not runny when you insert a knife.
+Bake in a preheated oven at 350°F for 45-60 minutes or until the middle is firm and not runny when you insert a knife.